stapm-platform/.github/profile/README.md

 ## Code repositories

+Below are links to various code repositories.
+This list is not exhaustive, but contains the R packages, core repositories containing the different models built on the STAPM platform, and key input data processing repositories that ensure consistency in data cleaning across projects and models.

 ### Tobacco and Alcohol Tax and Price Intervention Simulation Model (TAX-sim)

 - [TAX-sim](https://github.com/stapm-platform/TAX-sim) - the main development repo for the TAX-sim model.